rtrujillor/angular2-poc/README.md

 ## Testing

-The QuickStart documentation doesn't discuss testing.
+The Tutorial documentation doesn't discuss testing.
 This repo adds both karma/jasmine unit test and protractor end-to-end testing support.

 These tools are configured for specific conventions described below.